JosephAbrahamBenFriedman/PenSerif/README.md

 PenSerif is the family of a handwritten monospaced serif font.

 I love glyphs of [DSE Typewriter](https://github.com/dse/dse-typewriter-font), it is released under [SIL OpenFont License](https://openfontlicense.org/open-font-license-official-text/), which contains text - 'The Font Software, modified or unmodified, in part or in whole, must be distributed entirely under this license, and must not be distributed under any other license.', I do not accept this text (this is one of reasons I also boycott CC-BY-SA, GPL, and Mozilla Public License, etc), so I have to not use OFL, and DSE Typewriter the font released under OFL.
-More than ten years recently, I have skills to writing serif-style characters with my hand, and I had an idea, that is saved my handwritten serif characters, so I set up a project to creating a font, and it is just named PenSerif.
+More than ten years recently until the releasion of Version 1 of this font, I have skills to writing serif-style characters with my hand, and I had an idea, that is saved my handwritten serif characters, so I set up a project to creating a font, and it is just named PenSerif.
 I want all ones may use this font for any way, and I knew that [public domain is not recognized in many countries](https://opensource.stackexchange.com/questions/15488/the-unlicense-outside-of-countries-that-recognize-the-concept-of-the-public-doma).
 In order to make PenSerif becoming completely free for all ones, I choosed [Creative Commons CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt), because it is a permissive licence and is more applicable than MIT/BSD licences for works other than source codes.

 This font will eternally payless, freely and open.